apache/spark/docs/monitoring.md

   </tr>
   <tr>
     <td>jvmGCTime</td>
-    <td>Amount of time the JVM spent in garbage collection while executing this task.
+    <td>Elapsed time the JVM spent in garbage collection while executing this task.
     The value is expressed in milliseconds.</td>
   </tr>
   <tr>
     <td>resultSerializationTime</td>
-    <td>Amount of time spent serializing the task result.
+    <td>Elapsed time spent serializing the task result.
 The value is expressed in milliseconds.</td>
   </tr>
   <tr>
     <td>memoryBytesSpilled</td>